 Because cyberbullying takes place outside of the physical classroom, it’s easy for teachers and other adults to miss.
 Online, people can say and do things anonymously, with little fear of getting caught.
 As a result, victims often suffer in silence.

-Most schools have shifted to online distance learning, a change that will stay in effect at least through the end of the school year.
-For some, it’s a relief to no longer deal with bullying in the classroom.
+For some, online distance learning, will come as a relief as they no longer deal with bullying in the classroom.
 But the harassment may continue.

 The global situation with COVID-19 has upended most people’s lives.
-Routines have changed, social distancing is the new normal, and anxiety has skyrocketed.
+Routines have changed and anxiety has skyrocketed.
 People feel like they’ve lost control.
 Sometimes, they lash out.

 Online, people can be very hostile — while remaining totally anonymous.
 Behind a screen, people say and do things they never would in “real life.”
 And others are tempted to pile on.
 As photos, memes, rumors, threats, and other toxic messages spread, harassment goes viral.

-When schools close their doors, students have less access to trusted adults like teachers, counselors, and coaches.
+When schools close their doors or limit their schedules, students have less access to trusted adults like teachers, counselors, and coaches.
 It’s hard for adults to spot the warning signs of cyberbullying, and many victims are afraid to seek help.

 This combination of stress, social distance, increased tech use, anonymity, and fear is a perfect storm for cyberbullying.
 But together, we can stand up to harassment and bullying and spread love instead of hate.